 Lapel badges for everyday wear, and miniatures for evening wear, and on other appropriate occasions, are available to members of the various levels of the Order.

-All the insignia of The New Zealand Order of Merit is currently made by Thomas Fattorini Ltd., of Birmingham, United Kingdom.
+The insignia of The New Zealand Order of Merit is currently supplied by Thomas Fattorini Ltd., of the United Kingdom, and Eng Leong Medallic Industries Pte Ltd., of Singapore.

 The motto of the Order is FOR MERIT, in English, and TOHU HIRANGA, in Maori.
 The literal translation of the Maori is “to achieve excellence”.